Health & Wellbeing

 Now, if your dog loves coconut oil as much as mine does and they start liking it off, you could do the following: Put a little bit of Apple Cider Vinegar on first, then dab a small amount of coconut oil on top to seal it in.
 Coco will not voluntarily lick the vinegar, and chances are your dog won’t want to either.
 This is a good way to stop them from eating the coconut oil!

-My favorite go to brand is Ojio, but no matter what brand you purchase just be sure it is raw, organic, cold pressed, and extra-virgin in order to benefit from it properly.
-It sounds like a lot to pin point in a product, but trust me, the benefits are worth it!
+Our favourite go to brand is Kin+Kind, but no matter what brand you purchase just be sure it is raw, organic, cold pressed, and extra-virgin in order to benefit from it properly.
+It sounds like a lot to pin point in a product, but trust us, the benefits are worth it!

 Apple Cider Vinegar

 Last but certainly not least is Apple Cinder Vinegar.
 It has a plethora of benefits, including aiding skin problems and hot spots.
-I have found that raw, unpasteurized ACV, such as the Bragg brand, helps relieve the actual itching part the fastest.
+I have found that raw, unpasteurized ACV, helps relieve the actual itching part the fastest.

 Simply take a Q-tip or cotton ball and dab some apple cider vinegar onto the irritated skin.
 Your dog may not be a fan of the smell, but no worries, it will quickly fade.
 Coco usually sneezes (over dramatically), sighs a few times and then she’s happy.